moccalotto/kaos/_rulebook/main.md

 **Hard Tests**: Make two Standard Tests against the target number You succeed if both tests succeed.

-**Harder and Easier**: These are circumstantial modifiers that modify how difficult tests are.
-A Standard Test that is made *harder* becomes a Hard Test.
-Conversely, a Hard
+**Harder and Easier**: Circumstances can affect the difficulty of tests;
+A Standard Test that is made *harder* by circumstances becomes a Hard Test.
-Test that is made *easier* becomes a Standard Test.
+Conversely, a Hard Test that is made *easier* becomes a Standard Test.
-The modifiers do nok stack; a Hard Test cannot become an Easy test, even if two different circumstances make that test *easer*.
+The modifiers do nok stack; a Hard Test cannot become an Easy test, even if two different circumstances make that test *easier*.
 If both the *harder* and *easier* modifiers apply to the same test (no matter how many times each modifier applies) the test remains at its original difficulty level.